offbyone/ideas/content/old/asides/renovations.md

 I just realized: For all that I bug [Char](http://www.livejournal.com/users/xraystar/) about her propensity for redecorating the house at what I deem to be excessive intervals\...

 What do you all think of the new look?
-I\'m playing around with the details of colour and image, but the layout and clean style of this new theme *really* appeals to me.
+I'm playing around with the details of colour and image, but the layout and clean style of this new theme *really* appeals to me.